 Ice Wine Tasting

 What are your plans for the winter season?
-Do any of these tickle your fancy, or do you have other winter adventures planned?
-Tell me about them in a comment below!
+Do any of these tickle your fancy, or do you have other winter activities planned?
+I’d love to see your winter photos – just use my hashtag #IveBeenBitTravel!
+Or check out which of these you MUST do while in Grey County!